centria/advanced-csharp/src/content/index.md

 hidden: false
 ---

 Welcome to the Advanced Programming with C# course!
-The course begins 11.1.2022 and ends 31.7.2022.

 This is the second part of the two part course.
 You can find the first part, Basics of Programming with C#, from here: [https://centria.github.io/basic-csharp/](https://centria.github.io/basic-csharp/).